The page has been translated by Gen AI.

 EditorUser who modified the repository

-• Click on the resource name to go to the detail page
+• Click the resource name to go to the detail page

-• Edit icon can be clicked to change settings
+• Click the Edit icon to change the settings

-ImageLink to view list of stored images in repository
+imageLink to view the list of stored images in the repository

-• Set the default scan policy applied when an image is created in the repository (acts as a policy setting template applied at image creation)
+• You can set the default scan policy applied when an image is created in the repository (serves as a policy configuration template applied at image creation)

-• Edit icon click to change automatic image vulnerability scan enablement, scan exclusion policy usage, and detailed policies
+• Click the Edit icon to change whether automatic image vulnerability scanning is enabled, whether the scan exclusion policy is used, and the detailed policies

-• If automatic scanning is set to Enabled, the image’s vulnerabilities are automatically checked when the image is pushed.
-This setting applies only to images pushed after automatic scanning is enabled, and vulnerability checking costs are billed during automatic scanning.
+• If you set automatic scanning to Enabled, the image’s vulnerabilities are automatically checked when the image is pushed.
+This setting applies only to images pushed after automatic scanning is enabled, and vulnerability scanning costs are billed during automatic scans

-• If the scan exclusion policy is set to Enabled, you can specify inspection targets and vulnerabilities to exclude during image scanning as follows
+• When the scan exclusion policy is set to Enabled, you can specify the scan targets and vulnerabilities to exclude during image scanning as follows

 • Exclude Language Packages